mibemerami/cutImages/README.md

 # cutImages
-A smal program that cutes an image in equal peaces.
-(My first githup repository)
+It cutes an image into equal peaces.

-I will upload here a java program that I wrote.You have to start it, type in the path of the image-file, the pixel-size and the path of the directory were you want to have the peaces.
+You have to start it, type in the path of the image-file, the pixel-size and the path of the directory, were you want to output the peaces.
-It doesn't need to be installed.